hubtype/botonic/doc-botonic/docs/plugins/plugin-inbenta.md

 >## What Does This Plugin Do?

 The Inbenta plugin allows you to integrate Inbenta Knowledge Management API in your Botonic project.
-It works any other AI/NLU services plugin, like Dialogflow, Watson, etc.
+It works like any other AI/NLU services plugin, like Dialogflow, Watson, etc.

 Once installed within your project, this plugin sends all text inputs that users are sending to your bot and queries Inbenta API.